-Boston Dynamics Choreography Tablet Screen¶
+Boston Dynamics Choreography tablet UI¶

 Dances authored and executed using Choreographer can also be played through the Tablet using the Choreography drive mode.

 Only users with a Spot choreography license will be able to view the Choreography drive screen.

 When playing any choreography sequence on a robot, always keep in mind basic safety procedures.
 Make sure there is plenty of space around your Spot, keep all Spots at least two meters apart from each other, and be sure that neither you nor anyone else approach the dancing Spot.
 Never approach your Spot unless its motors have been powered off.

 Application selection - Enter Choreography drive mode from the upper left dropdown menu where it appears with Drive and Autowalk.

 Exiting and entering Dance mode - For Tablets without hardware joysticks, exiting and entering dance mode allows you to toggle between playing choreography sequences and using other robot modes.
 For tablets with hardware joysticks, selected choreography sequences will always appear on screen.

 Select and View Choreography Sequences - Lists of the choreography sequences that the robot can perform are viewable by pressing the tabs at the top of the screen.
 Opening these menus will allow you to add dance sequences to the Choreography screen as buttons which are used to play the sequences on the robot.
 These tabs are configurable, and you can choose which tabs will appear as options on screen by going to the Choreography option in the Settings menu.